cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 The two stabilization mechanisms are:

 - **Ratio clipping.** If the current policy diverges too much from the sampling policy (\\(|\rho - 1| > \varepsilon\\)), the clipped term pins the gradient and prevents destructively large updates.
-This is the standard [PPO](https://arxiv.org/abs/1707.06347) trick.
 - **KL regularization.** The KL penalty pulls the policy toward a fixed *reference policy* \\(\pi\_{\text{ref}}\\), typically the pretrained model before RL fine-tuning.
 This anchors the model so it does not lose its general capabilities while adapting to the reward.

-What GRPO is missing compared to [PPO](https://arxiv.org/abs/1707.06347) is a learned critic.
-In PPO, the advantage is computed by subtracting a learned value function from the reward.
-GRPO replaces that learned baseline with the much simpler group mean \\(\mu\\) above, avoiding a secondary learning problem.
-The cost is that the advantage is now a single scalar per trajectory, with no fine-grained information about which steps within the trajectory contributed to the reward.
+Notably, GRPO uses no learned critic or value function.
+The group mean \\(\mu\\) plays the role of a baseline, computed from a small batch of rollouts rather than fit by a separate network.
+This makes GRPO simple to implement, but it means each trajectory gets a single scalar advantage \\(A^{i}\\), with no fine-grained information about which steps within the trajectory contributed to the reward.

 ### Flow-GRPO